szarnyasg/duckdb-web/docs/api/c/api.md

 </code></pre></div></div>
 #### Parameters
 ---
+* `DEPRECATED`

+use duckdb_value_string instead.
+This function does not work correctly if the string contains null bytes.
 * `returns`

-The char* value at the specified location, or nullptr if the value cannot be converted.
+The text value at the specified location as a null-terminated string, or nullptr if the value cannot be converted.
 The result must be freed with `duckdb_free`.

 <br>